 And we are not talking about a Nabisco version of “whole wheat,” with a single whole grain flour falling three steps behind on the ingredient list, dwarfed by enriched white flour and sugar.
 Bob wouldn’t make such a paltry claim.
 He only stamps his whole grain label on a truly whole grain product, and organic nonetheless.
 Yep, these mixes are hearty through and through, not a single white processed ingredient made the cut …

 It was as if Bob was thinking of me when he created this pancake mix.
 Just 1 gram of sugar per serving, and how did he know that my favorite homemade bread is 7-grain?
 I was finally ready to kick-start my day with pancakes!
 While I was confident that I would love the flavor, I certainly didn’t expect these pancakes to turn out so unbelievably perfect.
 They were beautiful, tall pillows of whole grain goodness.
-I am not kidding; all I could do to possibly mess these up was to burn them, which of course I managed to do with one batch.
-But no matter, they were still delicious.

 These pancakes had a definite whole-wheat taste, accompanied by a very, very mild sweetness.
 Pastry lovers will want to reach for a generous douse of maple syrup, as my husband did.
 However, I loved the versatility to use these as a sweet or savory breakfast treat.
-Opting for a touch of indulgence (it was Sunday after all) I mixed a dash of maple syrup with some cashew butter for a lightly sweet cream to spread atop each pancake.
+Opting for a touch of indulgence I mixed a dash of maple syrup with some cashew butter for a lightly sweet cream to spread atop each pancake.
 Upon first bite, I did notice that these weren’t quite as fluffy in texture as their distant white flour cousins, but consequently they didn’t instantly turn to mush as the maple syrup soaked in.
 They were a bit more confident and assertive than your ordinary flimsy pancakes.

-“High Fiber” isn’t the most appealing name, evoking images of Metamucil, but I was still excited by the whole grain factor.
+“High Fiber” isn’t the most appealing name, but I was still excited by the whole grain factor.
 The resultant pancakes were an interesting mix of totally fluffy and a fiber rich taste.
 I wouldn’t recommend that the whole grain phobic jump into this one right away, but if you already have a taste for whole wheat and oat-based foods (as I do), then this might be the perfect breakfast treat you are seeking.